Abhishekmamidi123/100DaysOfMLCode/README.md

 - It is a Classification problem which involved a lot of preprocessing, joining tables.
 The data is huge which also helps us to solve the challenge in an optimized way.
 - I faced a lot of problems like Data balancing, duplicate data, hyper parameter tuning.
 It's quite interesting.
 - This project helped me alot in learning different ways to handle huge data.
-- Secured a rank of xxx out of xxxx.

 ## Day 13:
 - Participated in the American Express AI Challenge(Problem 2) - "Supervised Modeling with Emphasis on LAUC